- This event has passed.

 - Identify next steps to transform teaching and unleash the science of learning in classrooms

-Teachers, librarians, and school and district leaders of all levels will benefit from attending this session.
-There will be time to get your questions answered at the end of the presentation.
+Teachers, librarians, and school and district leaders of all levels will benefit from watching this recorded session.
 Now is the time to challenge perceptions of learning and take teaching to the next level.
 Time to power up!

 About the Presenters